-You may authorize before-tax or after-tax contributions to the 401(k) Retirement Plan.
-The 401(k) Retirement Plan also includes contributions from LANS that match a percentage of these before-tax and/or after-tax contributions, as well as an additional "non-elective" employer contribution.
-You also may request that the 401(k) Retirement Plan accept certain rollover contributions on your behalf.
+You may authorize before-tax or after-tax contributions to the 401(k) Savings Plan.
+You also may request that the 401(k) Savings Plan accept certain rollover contributions on your behalf.

-You control how your savings is invested by directing your contributions into funds in the Plan's investment lineup.
-Keep in mind that participating in the 401(k) Retirement Plan involves investment risk.
-If the value of your investments increases or decreases, so does the value of your 401(k) Retirement Plan accounts.
+You control how your savings are invested by directing your contributions into funds in the Plan's investment lineup.
+Keep in mind that participating in the 401(k) Savings Plan involves investment risk.
+If the value of your investments increases or decreases, so does the value of your 401(k) Savings Plan accounts.

 This summary is not intended to provide personal tax advice.
-Because everyone's financial situation is different, you should consult a qualified tax or financial advisor before making decisions about your 401(k) Retirement Plan benefits.
+Because everyone's financial situation is different, you should consult a qualified tax or financial advisor before making decisions about your 401(k) Savings Plan benefits.
 Tax laws are complicated and often change, and it's important that you assess your situation in light of current laws.